amirsnw/keep-export-splitter/README.md

 # Keep Export Splitter
-A Rust-based utility to help you batch and prepare Google Keep exports for import into Notion — with each batch capped at 25 MB to meet Notion’s import size limit.
+A Rust-based utility to help you batch and prepare Google Keep exports for import into Notion — with each batch capped at 25 MB to meet Notion's import size limit.

 ## ✨ What it does